 The River Murray Waters Act 1915 ratified an Agreement between the Commonwealth and the States of New South Wales, Victoria and South Australia.
-The Commonwealth Department of National Development and Energy is responsible for the Commonwealth's interest under the Act.
+The Commonwealth Department of Resources and Energy is responsible for the Commonwealth's interest under the Act.
 Year Books prior to No. 39 contain a number of summaries of the historical events leading to the Agreement of 1914 which provided for a minimum quantity of water to pass to South Australia.
 Further details on the River Murray Waters Agreement and subsequent amendments may be found in Year Book No. 61, pages 870-2.

-The River Murray Commission, established in 1917 to give effect to the Agreement and representative of each of the four Governments, is responsible for the management of the flow of water in the River Murray, the construction, maintenance and operation of storages and other regulatory works to make water available for irrigation, navigation, and urban purposes; and for the allocation of water between the three States.
-Dartmouth Dam-a major project of the River Murray Commission and the fourth largest water storage in Australia, was completed in November 1979.
-The reservoir has been storing water since November 1977.
+The River Murray Commission, established in 1917 to give effect to the Agreement is responsible for the management of the flow of water in the River Murray, the construction, maintenance and operation of storages and other regulatory works to make water available for irrigation, navigation, and urban purposes; and for the allocation of water between the States of New South Wales, Victoria and South Australia.

 Dartmouth and Hume Reservoirs together with Lake Victoria and the Menindee Lakes storages, are the key storages operated by the River Murray Commission to regulate the River Murray system.
-A series of weirs along the river provide for irrigation diversions by the three States.
+A series of weirs along the river provide for irrigation diversions and pumping facilities by the three States.
 The major diversion weir is at Yarrawonga.
-A number of the weirs have locks to enable navigation of the river to be maintained.
+All of the weirs except Yarrawonga have locks to enable navigation of the river to be maintained.

 Towards the end of 1976, the four Governments agreed that the River Murray Commission should assume the function of co-ordinating water quality and quantity management of the River Murray to the extent of taking account of water quality in its operations and investigations, monitoring the quality of the river, and being authorised to make representations to the Contracting States on water quality issues.
-The Governments agreed to give the Commission interim authority in this regard pending the necessary legislative action and formal amendment of the Agreement.

-A preliminary draft substitute Agreement prepared by the Commission in 1978 was accepted in principle by the four Governments as a basis for negotiations on a new Agreement.
+A preliminary draft substitute Agreement prepared by the Commission in 1978 was accepted in principle by the four Contracting Governments as a basis for negotiations on a new Agreement.
 A major review of the Agreement (the first since 1914) was carried out in 1981 and endorsed by the four Governments.
+The signing of a new agreement by all four heads of Government was completed on 1 October 1982.
+By 30 June 1983, legislation had passed all stages in both Victoria and South Australia and final preparations were being made for introduction of the New South Wales Bill.
+The Commonwealth River Murray Waters Bill 1983) is currently (October 1983) before the Parliament.

-The review has proposed the expansion of the responsibilities of the River Murray Commission to include water quality in addition to water quantity in the main stem of the river and associated storages.
-The Commission has been authorised to operate within the terms of the new Agreement pending its ratification by legislation in the State and Commonwealth parliaments.
+The substitute Agreement expands the responsibilities of the River Murray Commission to include water quality in addition to water quantity in the main stem of the River and associated storages.
+The substitute Agreement also allows the Commission to have regard to the possible effect of its decisions on other water management objectives such as flood control, environment matters and recreation use.
+A particular feature is that the State Contracting Governments are required to advise the Commission of any proposal which could significantly affect the quality and quantity of the River Murray.